Barding

+Examples of armour for horses could be found as far back as classical antiquity.
+Many historians believe that cataphracts, with scale armour for both rider and horse, influenced the later European knights, via contact with the Byzantine Empire.

 During the Late Middle Ages as armour protection for knights became more effective, their mounts became targets.
 This vulnerability was exploited by the Scots at the Battle of Bannockburn in the 14th century, when horses were killed by the infantry, and by the English at the Battle of Crécy in the same century where long-bowmen shot horses and the then dismounted French knights were killed by heavy infantry.
 Barding developed as a response to such events.

-Examples of armour for horses could be found as far back as classical antiquity.
-Cataphracts, with scale armour for both rider and horse, are believed by many historians to have influenced the later European knights, via contact with the Byzantine Empire.

 The full bard was developed by Lorenz Helmschmied and Konrad Seusenhofer for Maximilian I, who used them extensively for propagandic and aesthetic purposes, as well as diplomatic gifts.

 Surviving period examples of barding are rare; however, complete sets are on display at the Philadelphia Museum of Art, the Wallace Collection in London, the Royal Armouries in Leeds, and the Metropolitan Museum of Art in New York.
 Horse armour could be made in whole or in part of cuir bouilli (hardened leather), but surviving examples of this are especially rare.

-Elements of a European bard

-Chanfron

-The chanfron (also spelled chaffron, chamfron, champion, chamfron, chamfrein, champron, and shaffron) was designed to protect the horse's face.
-Sometimes this included hinged cheek plates.
-A decorative feature common to many chanfrons is a rondel with a small spike.

-The chanfron was known as early as ancient Greece, but vanished from use in Europe until the twelfth century when metal plates replaced boiled leather as protection for war horses.
-The basic design of the chanfron remained stable until it became obsolete in the seventeenth century, although late examples are often notable for engraved decoration.
-A chanfron extended from the horse's ears to its muzzle.
-Flanges often covered the eyes.
-In an open chanfron, the eyes received no protection.
-Hinged extensions to cover the jowls were commonly used for jousting tournaments.

-The enigmatic Torrs pony-cap from Scotland appears to be a bronze chanfron from about the 2nd century BC, perhaps later fitted with the bronze horns found with it.

-Criniere

-The criniere (also known as manefaire or crinet) was a set of segmented plates that protected the horse's neck.

-In full barding this consisted of two combinations of articulated lames that pivoted on loose rivets.
-One set of lames covered the mane and the other covered the neck.
-These connected to the peytral and the chanfron.

-Light barding used only the upper lames.
-Three straps held the crinet in place around the neck.
-It is thought that thin metal was used for these plates, perhaps 0.8 mm.
-Mail armour was often affixed to the crinet and wrapped about the horse's neck for additional protection.